appfolio/ae_userstyles/README.md

 1. Visit https://userstyles.world/style/15633/ae-jira-kanban
 2. Scroll down on that page a bit, and click the blue Install button.
-3. In the Stylus extension page that opens, click the Install Style button (near the top-left corner.)
+3. In the Stylus extension page that opens, click the Install Style button (near the top-left corner).

-4. Visit your Jira Kanban board, and enjoy the improvements!
+Now, browse to your Jira Kanban board, and enjoy the improvements!

 ### Notes

-This add-on is dependant on what are evidently machine-generated CSS class names used by Atlassian on Jira Kanban board pages.
+This add-on is dependent on what are evidently machine-generated CSS class names used by Atlassian on Jira Kanban board pages.
 Therefore, styles may break from time to time when Atlassian pushes a UI update.

 (Historically, this does appear to be a fairly infrequent occurrence; on the order of once every few months, as of April 2024.)

 When this happens, ideally, someone will push an update to this repository with fixes in reasonably short order!

-After that's been done, your Stylus extension should automatically obtain and apply the updates from the [userstyles.world mirror](https://userstyles.world/style/15633/ae-jira-kanban).
+After that's been done, your Stylus extension should automatically obtain and apply the updates from the [userstyles.world mirror](https://userstyles.world/style/15633/ae-jira-kanban) -- no need for you to take any manual action!

 ### Specific Improvements (as of v1.0.1)